 One of the best parts about Hanukkah is eating.
 This holiday is known for its fried foods, from latkes (potato pancakes) to sufganiyot (doughnuts).
 But planning vegetarian-friendly Hanukkah menus for the eight-day festival isn’t always easy, especially if you’ve got a busy work schedule, young kids or a party to host.
-Not to mention, Hanukkah is just after Thanksgiving this year (from Sunday, November 28 to Monday, December 6) and you might just be running short on creativity in the kitchen.

 That’s why we’ve created three vegetarian-friendly Hanukkah menus to take the guesswork out of Hanukkah this year.
 Whether you’re looking to feed yourself or a group of people, check out these ideas featuring recipes from our talented 18Doors contributors.